 If your doctor finds that you have a type of HPV that can lead to cancer, they may suggest you get Pap tests more often to watch for signs of abnormal cell changes in the genital area.
 Abnormal cell changes in the cervix may be a warning sign cervical cancer.
 Your doctor may also do a test called a colposcopy, in which she uses a special magnifying device called a colposcope to look closely at your cervix, vagina, and vulva as well as take biopsies if needed.

 What If There Are Changes?

 If the HPV infection has caused abnormal cell changes that could lead to cervical cancer, your doctor might want to take wait-and-see approach.
 Sometimes the cell changes -- called cervical dysplasia, precancerous cell changes, or cervical intraepithelial neoplasia -- will heal on their own.

 If your doctor decides to treat the abnormal cells, she may use one of these methods:

 - Cryotherapy.
-This involves freezing the abnormal cells with liquid nitrogen.
+This involves freezing the abnormal cells with liquid nitrogen or carbon dioxide.

 - Laser therapy.
 This uses light to burn away abnormal cells.